 The activities through which IAPB Italy implements its institutional aims (prevention and rehabilitation of the visually impaired) cover different aspects of its prevention scope:

-- The campaign “Occhio ai bambini” (Keep an Eye on the Children), the first edition of which started on 3rd March 2008, continues this year too: it is based on free eye exams in nurseries and primary schools, thanks to the use of specially equipped camper vans (mobile ophthalmic units).
+• The campaign “Keep an eye on the children” (“Occhio ai bambini”), the first edition of which started on 3rd March 2008, continues this year too: it is based on free eye exams in nurseries and primary schools, thanks to the use of specially equipped camper vans (mobile ophthalmic units).
 Eye screenings used to only involve children aged from 3 to 6 years old, and from 2013, they have been extended to primary schools (up to 11 years old): prevention of eye diseases is essential to ensure a better quality of life.

-- The campaign “Apri gli Occhi” (Open Your Eyes!) campaign is a valuable educational tool intended to teach children ways of preventing major eye disorders.
+• The campaign “Open Your Eyes!” (“Apri gli Occhi”) campaign is a valuable educational tool intended to teach children ways of preventing major eye disorders.
 Over the past decade, more than 500,000 children have been reached in Italy (also in collaboration with the Italian Ministry of Health).
 After concluding a first traditional cycle, which involved the presence of professional actors in the classroom, the campaign was relaunched in a multimedia format.
 In total, up to 1,438 Italian schools participated in the project up until the 2016-2017 school year.
 Today, the campaign is mainly aimed at primary school teachers, who can also participate in a contest together with their students by accessing a dedicated platform.

-- The International Agency for the Prevention of Blindness-IAPB Italy periodically organises seminars and conferences in order to spread the culture of prevention and vision rehabilitation of the visually impaired.
+• The International Agency for the Prevention of Blindness-Italian branch periodically organizes seminars and conferences in order to spread the culture of prevention and vision rehabilitation of the visually impaired.
 Such events are generally open to citizens and journalists, to experts, university professors and specialists in eye healthcare and prevention of eye diseases.

-- Toll free number for eye health consultation.
-The need to correctly inform citizens in the field of ophthalmology has led to the implementation of a toll free number for eye health consultation, which is available every morning from Monday to Friday (800-068506, from 10 a.m. to 1 p.m.
-CET for free calls from Italy only, otherwise please call +39 06 36004929).
+• Toll free number for eye health consultation.
+The need to correctly inform citizens in the field of ophthalmology has led to the implementation of a toll free number for eye health consultation, which is available every morning from Monday to Friday (active from Monday to Friday, from 10 am to 1 pm CET, available in Italy only, otherwise please call +39 06 36004929 from abroad).
 This service has proved to be very useful for thousands of people who call every year to obtain medical and scientific information on eye pathologies, as well as to enquire about the services provided by IAPB Italy and public health facilities.

-- VISION 2020: The Right to Sight.
-A joint programme launched by IAPB and WHO, it was subsequently managed by IAPB alone and received the support of over 20 international NGOs active in the field of eye health prevention.
+• VISION 2020: The Right to Sight.
+A joint programme launched by the IAPB and the WHO, it was subsequently managed by the IAPB alone and received the support of over 20 international NGOs active in the field of eye health prevention.
 The programme aimed at eliminating avoidable blindness (or at least reducing it).
-Its objectives were then included in the WHO Global Action Plan for the prevention of avoidable blindness and low vision (read more).
+Its objectives were then included in the WHO global action plan for the prevention of avoidable blindness and low vision (read more).